wavesplatform/docs.wavesplatform/docs/en/building-apps/smart-contracts/what-is-a-dapp.md

 dApp script comprises one or more callable function.

-In addition, dApp script can comprise a verifier function that check transactions and orders that are sent from dApp account (in other words it does the same as the account script).
+In addition, dApp script can comprise a verifier function that checks transactions and orders that are sent from dApp account (in other words it does the same as the account script).

 ![](./_assets/dapp-structure.png)